CodePushGo/website/src/content/blog/en/birth-of-capgo-revolutionizing-capacitor-app-updates.md

 ![Initial plugin request](/capgo-initial-request.webp)

-This request outlined the need for a "Capacitor Hot Code Push" plugin with the following key points:
+This request outlined the need for a "React Native Hot Code Push" plugin with the following key points:

 1. **Platforms**: Support for both Android and iOS.
-2. **Existing Solutions**: It highlighted the limitations of current options like MS Code Push (which lacked Capacitor support) and App Flow (which was expensive and inflexible).
+2. **Existing Solutions**: It highlighted the limitations of current options like MS Code Push (which lacked React Native support) and App Flow (which was expensive and inflexible).
 3. **Description**: The ability to update js/css/html of an app in real-time without going through the app store review process.
 4. **Key Features**:
    - Facilitate over-the-air updates from a server/endpoint of the developer's choosing.
-   - Download a zip file of the updated dist folder, extract it, and tell Capacitor to launch from this new directory.
+   - Download a zip file of the updated dist folder, extract it, and tell React Native to launch from this new directory.
    - Additional features like update verification, installation timing, and selective downloading of updates.

 This comprehensive request garnered significant community support, with 65 likes and 25 heart reactions.
-It clearly demonstrated a strong demand for such a solution in the Capacitor ecosystem.
+It clearly demonstrated a strong demand for such a solution in the React Native ecosystem.

 When I came across this request over a year later, it resonated deeply with the challenges I was facing in my own projects.
 It served as both validation of the need for such a tool and a roadmap for what would become CodePushGo.